Prosserman Jewish Community Centre

 The Prosserman Jewish Community Centre is a Jewish Community Centre for the Toronto area.
-It is located along Bathurst Street in the Bathurst Manor neighbourhood of Toronto.
+It is located along Bathurst Street in the Bathurst Manor neighborhood of Toronto.

 History

 The Bathurst Jewish Community Centre was founded in 1930 as the YMHA (Young Men's Hebrew Association).
 In 1953 a new facility was built, the Bloor Street "Y" at Bloor Street and Spadina Avenue.
 It is still there today, but has been completely renovated and is now called the Miles Nadal JCC.
 In 1958, a new JCC campus was started to the north on Bathurst Street to meet demand from changing demographics in that corridor.
 The BJCC eventually contained a range of facilities and programs, including multiple athletic spaces, the Leah Posluns Theatre, Centre Camp, Kolel: The Adult Centre for Liberal Jewish Learning, the Family Resource Centre, and the Koffler Centre of the Arts.

 In the late 2000s, the BJCC plans were made to replace the entire complex with new buildings, which is now the Prosserman JCC.